-Gillian Ewers – VP Marketing
+Gillian Ewers – VP Product Management

 I loved science and maths at secondary school, and it was my physics teacher who suggested I might find an engineering degree interesting.
 After university I worked in the semiconductor industry, over time migrating from the technical side to senior marketing roles for global organisations such as Texas Instruments, Toshiba and CSR.
 Being in a male dominated environment was challenging in the early days, for example in the 1980s there was only a handful of female electronics engineering undergrads in a class of over a hundred.
 Then, when I began working, I did experience discrimination.
 There was also a clear expectation that women would not work after having children, and part-time working was seen as not being committed.
 There has been a lot of progress made in employee rights since I started, but it has taken a long time, in my opinion, to get to where it is today.

 So, how do my colleagues feel?

 The tide is turning